zherdev-artem/flying-images/tags/2.4.0/readme.txt

 == Changelog ==

 = 2.4.0 =
-- [NEW] Skip class "skip-lazy" and data attribute "data-skip-lazy" by default (for compatibility with upcoming inbuilt lazy loading in WordPress core)
+- [NEW] Skip class "skip-lazy" and data attribute "data-skip-lazy" by default

 = 2.3.10 =
 - [BUGFIX] Revert bug in last update